girirajvyas/gof-design-patterns/README.md

 }
 ```

-**Eager Initialization**
+#### 3.3.1 Eager Initialization
  - Instance is created at the time of class loading, this is the easiest method to create a singleton class.
  - Create a static final class variable INSTANCE and initialize this with new instance of class
  - Create static method that returns this instance.

 ```java
 public class SingletonEager {